INFO~ODBC Lite v 2.10

 If 1 Then

-'using a DSN<BR> cn.ConnectionString="uid=;pwd=;dsn=MyDSN"
+a DSN<BR> cn.ConnectionString="uid=;pwd=;dsn=MyDSN"

 Else

-'or not using a DSN<BR> cn.ConnectionString="uid=;pwd=;driver={Doric INFO ODBC};DBQ=c:\MyDataPath\info\arc.dir"
+a DSN<BR> cn.ConnectionString="uid=;pwd=;driver={Doric INFO ODBC};DBQ=c:\MyDataPath\info\arc.dir"

 End If